JoaovitorFerreira/Consumer-Producer-C/README.md

 # Consumer-Producer-C
 A Consumer Producer project with C, for my computer systems master's classes.

+This program simulates a "producer-consumer" relationship in a Operational System.

+In this case, it reads 50 files and then start 3 operations with the matrix inside them.
+Initially it multiplies two matrix (inside the file), then sum the collumns, then the result rows, returning the final value.

 we have two versions of the same program: